 "I'm convinced Jeremy Shipp is a little bit crazy, in the best possible way." -- Jeff VanderMeer

-Here is why Shipp loves horror in his own words.
+Here is why Shipp loves horror in their own words.

 ☠ ☠ ☠ ☠☠☠☠☠☠☠☠☠☠☠☠☠